react-dnd/react-dnd/packages/docsite/markdown/docs/03 Using Hooks/useDrop.md

 ### Specification Object Members

 - **`accept`**: Required.
-A string, a symbol, an array of either, or a function that returns either of those, given component's `props`.
+A string, a symbol, or an array of either.
 This drop target will only react to the items produced by the [drag sources](/docs/api/drag-source) of the specified type or types.
 Read the [overview](/docs/overview) to learn more about the items and types.

 * **`options`**: Optional.
 A plain object.
 If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)` function inside the `options` object can improve the performance.
 Unless you have performance problems, don't worry about it.